Childhood Obesity

 One study estimates that for every 1% increase in the proportion of physically active people, nearly 122 lives can be saved that would have been lost to coronary heart disease, colon cancer, and type 2 diabetes.
 All of these diseases have links to obesity.

-It is estimated that in 1995-1996 the cost of obesity in Australia was between $680-$1239 million.
+It is estimated that the cost of obesity in Australia is more than $1.5 Billion per annum.

 Obesity as a child is linked to an increase in cardiovascular morbidity and mortality in an adult regardless of the adult weight.
 Being overweight as a child brings and an increase for heart related diseases like high blood pressure, high blood cholesterol, and high blood sugar.